310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-not at all~ it would have been much more troublesome if you died from illness. let me save you every once in a while… hero~♪
+not at all\~ it would have been much more [troublesome] if you died from [illness]. let me save you every once in a while… hero\~♪
 {% endbubble %}

 {% bubble Tetora %}
-Ahhh… Morisawa-senpai didn't listen to what the doctor said and tried to come over, and so Shinkai-senpai did whatever he could to stop him.
+Ahhh… Morisawa-senpai didn't listen to what the doctor's advice and tried to come over, and so Shinkai-senpai did whatever he could to stop him.
 I see.

 Good work, Senpai~♪
 {% endbubble %}

 {% bubble Midori awkward %}
-For real, good work… Gosh, Morisawa-senpai's *such* a handful…♪
+For real, good work… Gosh, Morisawa-senpai can be *such* a handful, huh…♪
 {% endbubble %}

 {% bubble Chiaki %}
 What!?
 I'm the victim here, but you're talking to me like I'm the one who did something wrong!

 But you're right!
-I should be listening to what my doctor says!
+I should always listen to my doctor in the end!
 {% endbubble %}

 {% bubble Kanata v2 %}
-that's right~ and you got to experience a pretty good life in there — i almost want you to thank me.
+that's right~ and you got to experience a pretty [good life] in there — i almost want you to [thank] me.

-fufu, i always have to do beach opening ceremonies in summer, which is a nuisance, but i felt much happier with chiaki around.
+fufu, i always have to do [beach] opening [ceremonies] in summer, which is a [nuisance]…

+but i felt much [happier] with chiaki [around].

-if you are okay with it, you could live in my home forever, chiaki~♪
+if you are okay with it, you could live in [my home] forever, chiaki~♪
 {% endbubble %}

 {% bubble Chiaki %}